-This isolates the bicep and prevents cheating which is one of the main reasons why so many people see this as a great bicep builder but this isn’t the only benefit of the preacher curl.
+This isolates the bicep and prevents cheating which is one of the main reasons why so many people see this as a great bicep builder.
+I’ve even produced an article to see if the preacher curl is better than a standing curl but this isn’t the only benefit of the preacher curl.

 The key use of a preacher curl is raising the elbow and as mentioned taking the shoulder out of the movement.
 The bicep (long head) runs over the humerus and attaches at the shoulder joint meaning that when your arms are by your side the front delt is active during the curling motion.